Global Studies in Asia Program(GSA)

 Credit Requirements for Completion of the Program

-In order to complete the GSA Program, students must obtain the following credits before the period of their exchange ends.
+In order to complete the GSA Program, students must obtain the following credits by the end of their exchange period.

 1. 6 credits from the following courses: